grimreaper/cpython/Doc/howto/unicode.rst

 Unicode Properties
 ------------------

 The Unicode specification includes a database of information about code points.
-For each defined code point, the information includes the character's name, its category, the numeric value if applicable (Unicode has characters representing the Roman numerals and fractions such as one-third and four-fifths).
-There are also properties related to the code point's use in bidirectional text and other display-related properties.
+For each defined code point, the information includes the character's name, its category, the numeric value if applicable (for characters representing numeric concepts such as the Roman numerals, fractions such as one-third and four-fifths, etc.).
+There are also display-related properties, such as how to use the code point in bidirectional text.

 The following program displays some information about several characters, and prints the numeric value of one particular character::